 Fattening Queer History, Queering Fat History: The National Fat Women's Conference of 1989

 Carlie Pendleton is a PhD student at Goldsmiths, University of London whose work explores the history of fat liberation .
 In this talk she asks where are the fat queers?
-In this talk Pendleton discusses the National Fat Women’s Conference held in London by the London Fat Women’s Group on March 18, 1989.
+Pendleton discusses the National Fat Women’s Conference held in London by the London Fat Women’s Group on March 18, 1989.
 Founded on principles of radical lesbian feminism, the LFWG represented the epicentre of fat, queer political activism in London in the 1980s-early 1990s.
 The workshops offered by the conference, specifically those for fat lesbians, demonstrate the interplay between fat and queer identities during the event.
 And yet the conference is at best an obscure footnote in modern feminist history.
 Why?

 Carlie has provided us with an extensive list of suggested reading so feel free to browse at your leisure!

 The Place of Witchcraft in Early Modern Queer History